 What can I do if I am entitled to holiday pay but not getting it?

 You can also hire a labor attorney to file a wage and hour lawsuit.
-This would demand compensation for the wages that should have been paid, but were not.
+This would demand compensation for the withheld wages.
 If many employees have been deprived of their contractually promised holiday benefits, the lawsuit can be filed as a class action.

 What about religious holidays?